 One day, my husband was sitting on the couch watching Europa walk by and said, “I think Europa might be pregnant".
 Weeks later we had our first litter.

-At this point I knew I was completely in love with Maine Coons, but after seeing this litter be born, litter training them, weaning them onto solid foods, and watching each of their personalities take shape, I knew I'd found my purpose as a breeder of Maine Coon cats.
+At this point I knew I was completely in love with Maine Coons, but after seeing our first litter be born, litter training them, weaning them onto solid foods, and watching each of their personalities take shape, I knew I'd found my purpose as a breeder of European Maine Coon cats.